joshsh/stream42/README.md

 ![SesameStream logo|width=94px|height=65px](https://github.com/joshsh/sesamestream/wiki/graphics/sesamestream-logo-small.png)

 SesameStream is a continuous SPARQL query engine for real-time applications, built with the [Sesame](http://www.openrdf.org/) RDF framework.
-It implements a basic subset of the [SPARQL](http://www.w3.org/TR/sparql11-query/) query language and matches streaming RDF data against these queries with very low latency, responding to individual statements with the query answers they complete.
+It implements a basic subset of the [SPARQL](http://www.w3.org/TR/sparql11-query/) query language (see below) and matches streaming RDF data against these queries with very low latency, responding to individual statements with the query answers they complete.
 The query engine conserves resources by indexing only those statements which match against already-submitted queries, making it appropriate for processing long, noisy data streams.
 SesameStream was developed for use in [wearable and ubiquitous computing](https://github.com/joshsh/extendo) contexts in which sensor data must be combined with background semantics under real time constraints of a few tens of milliseconds.

 Here is a usage example in Java: